MaureenMOguche/BattleLiteConsoleGame/README.md

 The first player to hit (sink) all opponent's shots is declared winner and game ends.

+## Usage
+- Open the folder titled "AppFolder"
+- Run the ConsoleUI exe file (for windows)

+- For other OS, Souce code is in the folder titled "Source Codes", complile and run.

 ## My Process
 ### Built with
 - C# / dotNet